cohire/coding-challenge-frontend/README.md

 Welcome!
 This coding challenge is designed to explore your frontend skills.
 You will have to create a simple SPA based off the provided mockup and make a few API calls to a public web API.

 ### The challenge
-Based off this [mockup], create a search page that allows searching for movies as keywords are typed into the search bar.
+Create a search page that allows searching for movies as keywords are typed into the search bar.
 The results should be displayed in a visually appealing manner.
+The search page should follow your interpretation of cohire's branding, and you can use this [mockup] for reference, but please do not follow it.

 Movie data can be queried via:
 - [theMovieDB]

-### Additional notes
-- The wordings in the mockup are not necessarily accurate
-- As illustrated in the mockup, the search bar is made up of two sections.
-The section labeled as 'Where' must have a fixed width of 200px, while the section labeled as 'Developer' should be responsive
-- Any image assets can be grabbed from [cohire's website]

 ### Submission guide
 Please fork this repo and drop your contact person a note once you are done

 ### Technology
 At Cohire we predominantly use React for our frontend, and hence you are highly encouraged to use that for this challenge as well.
-However if React is not something you are comfortable with, please feel free to utilize other frontend frameworks or go for native HTML/CSS.
-Feel free to use any libraries.

 ### How we review
 - **Design**: Were you able to translate the mockup into a web application that works well on various browsers and devices?